Independent African news, markets, culture and politics.

 Russians ramp up spending on foreign holidays – data — RT Business News

 Russians have spent a record amount of money on foreign holidays this year, with a significant outlay of $5.46 billion in July alone, according to the Central Bank.
-This marks the highest monthly expenditure on foreign travel since 2018, when the Bank of Russia began releasing monthly foreign trade statistics.
+This marks the highest monthly expenditure on overseas travel since the Bank of Russia began publishing monthly foreign‑trade statistics in 2018.

-The most popular destination for Russian tourists from May to September was Türkiye, attracting 2.83 million tourists, which accounts for 58% of all travel company sales, as reported by the Association of Tour Operators of Russia (ATOR).
-Egypt followed as the second most popular destination, with 15% of the market share.
+From May to September, the most popular destination for Russian tourists was Türkiye, which attracted 2.83 million visitors and accounted for 58 % of all travel‑company sales, as reported by the Association of Tour Operators of Russia (ATOR).
+Egypt was the second‑most popular destination, holding a 15 % market share.

-In contrast, domestic tourism in Russia slowed down over the summer, with a mere 1.1% growth in bookings from June to August, compared to a 15.3% increase during the same period in 2024.
-Ilya Umansky, head of the Russian Union of the Tourism Industry (RST), attributes this trend to a “correction in demand after several years of rapid growth.”
-The strengthening of the ruble against foreign currencies, high inflation, and an “abnormally cold summer” in central and southern Russia were cited as key factors contributing to this shift.
+In contrast, domestic tourism in Russia slowed over the summer, with bookings rising only 1.1 % from June to August, compared with a 15.3 % increase during the same period in 2024.
+Ilya Umansky, head of the Russian Union of the Tourism Industry (RST), attributes this slowdown to a “correction in demand after several years of rapid growth.”
+He also cites the strengthening ruble, high inflation and an “abnormally cold summer” in central and southern Russia as key factors.

-Meanwhile, Russian tour operators are experiencing a surge in demand for trips to China’s southern Hainan resort, following Beijing’s announcement of visa-free travel for Russians on a one-year trial basis, starting from September 15.
-This development has been welcomed by Russian President Vladimir Putin, who has pledged to reciprocate the gesture by granting Chinese visitors the same privilege.
+Meanwhile, Russian tour operators are seeing a surge in demand for trips to China’s southern Hainan resort after Beijing announced a one‑year, visa‑free travel trial for Russians starting on September 15.
+The move has been welcomed by President Vladimir Putin, who has pledged to grant Chinese visitors the same privilege.

 Scroll to Top